Oscillations in the height of the Yule tree and application to the binary search tree: Main results

-Note that equation $\eqref{eqnpri}$ is the analogue of the KPP equation.
-One can easily check that $\phi$ is a travelling-wave solution of $\eqref{eqnpri}$ with speed $c$ if and only if it solves the differential equation:
+\end{proposition} The connection between the Yule branching random walk and Equation \eqref{eqnpri} is analogue to that between the branching Brownian motion and the F-KPP equation described in next section.
+We say that $x\mapsto \phi(x)$ is a travelling-wave solution of $\eqref{eqnpri}$ with speed $c\in \mathbb{R}$ if $(x,t) \mapsto \phi(x-ct)$ is a solution of \eqref{eqnpri}.
+One can easily check that $\phi$ is a travelling-wave solution of $\eqref{eqnpri}$ with speed $c\in \mathbb{R}$ if and only if it solves the differential equation:

-Let us recall an existence and uniqueness result for $\eqref{eqx}$.
-First, introduce the speeds of the extremal particles of the Yule-time process:
+We will see in the next section that in the case of the branching Brownian motion and the F-KPP equation, the key result proved by Kolmogorov et al. in \cite{kolmogorov1937study} is that $t\mapsto \mathbb{P}(\overline{X}(t)\leq x+m_t)$ (where $m_t$ is an appropriate centring term) converges uniformly in $x$ to $\omega^*$, the critical traveling wave.

+In the case of the Yule branching random walk, the functions $\overline{h}$ and $\underline{h}$ defined in $\eqref{hmaxmin}$ are continuous in $t$ but piecewise constant in $x$, which implies that whatever the centring is, the distribution cannot converge.
+However, we see in the following theorem that the asymptotic distributions oscillate around the critical travelling-waves. \\